 7. Flowers for your sweetheart

 Staged in one of the most fertile regions in Australia, the 10-day event celebrates spring in all its glory – a time for love (just ask the birds and the bees).
-It also sprouts a stellar live music line-up, this year featuring Birds of Tokyo, Tim Finn, The Whitlams, The Chantoozies, Montaigne, Emma Louise, Eurogliders, Katie Noonan and the Models.
+It also sprouts a stellar live music line-up, and last year featured headliners like Birds of Tokyo, Tim Finn, The Whitlams and Montaigne.
+Keep your eyes peeled for their 2018 lineup announcement later this year.